ammybake/basic-continuous-delivery-pipeline/README.md

 Install Docker from https://www.docker.com/

 ## Version Control in Action with git
+    ## for linux just use apt or yum or your falvour install go , vim etc
 * Install homebrew from https://brew.sh
 * Install go via `brew install go`
 * Install go via `brew install vim`